-(1.2) Remunerations of Employees
+1.2 Remunerations of Employees

-In year 2021, The Company has paid remunerations for employees totaling Baht 118 million, with the proportion of remunerations paid for male employees to female employees of 2.18 times, which consists of fair remuneration and other welfare payments for employees as stipulated by laws such as social security, and other than as required by law such as medical expenses, health insurance, business travel accident insurance both domestically and overseas, including various types of allowances such as business trip allowance, gasoline allowance, telephone allowance, funeral allowance for the deceased parents of employees, etc.
+In year 2022, the Company has paid remunerations for employees totaling Baht 116 million, with the proportion of remunerations paid for male employees to female employees of 2.15 times, which consists of fair remunerations and other welfare payments for employees as stipulated by laws such as social security, and other than as required by law such as medical expenses, health insurance, business travel accident insurance both domestically and overseas, including various types of allowances such as business trip allowance, gasoline allowance, telephone allowance, funeral allowance for the deceased parents of employees, etc.

 In addition, the Company has also encouraged money savings and financial planning with provident fund contributions for all employees.
-In year 2021, as at December 31, 2021, the proportion of employees participating in the provident fund compared to the total number of employees is 100 percent.
+In year 2022, as at December 31, 2022, the proportion of employees participating in the provident fund compared to the total number of employees is 100 percent.

-(1.3) Employees Training and Development
+1.3 Employee Training and Development

-In year 2021, the company has promoted the development of knowledge and skills of employees in accordance with the strategic direction of the organization with many types of training such as online seminars, In-house and Public Training, etc. There are also various training courses to develop the potential of employees in all aspects as follows:
+In year 2022, the company has promoted the development of knowledge and skills of employees in accordance with the strategic direction of the organization with many types of training such as online seminars, Inhouse and Public Training, etc. There are also various training courses to develop the potential of employees in all aspects as follows: